 It is crucial to get the best climbing shoes you can get.
 It will be much harder otherwise.
 A decent pair of shoes will protect your feet and increase grip, two things that you solely need when bouldering.

-Bouldering Shoes: The Most Important Piece of Equipment
+Bouldering Shoes: Important Piece of Equipment

 Bouldering Pad: A Must for Outdoor Bouldering